cirosantilli/linux-cheat/compile/library.md

 Dynamic libraries are different from static libraries (`.o` and `.a`) static libraries are put inside the executable at compile time.

-Advantages and disadvantages of dynamic libraries over static libraries are the usual tradeoffs of share vs embbed design choices.
+Advantages and disadvantages of dynamic libraries over static libraries are the usual trade-offs of share vs embed design choices.

 Advantages: